 Cheaper

-I read through so many listings on Amazon and the shower head I picked has great reviews and it ended up being cheaper than any cloth diaper sprayer I could find!
-The price has dropped all the way to less than $6 at one point and has never cost more than $20!
+I read through so many listings on Amazon and the showerhead I picked has great reviews and it ended up being cheaper than any cloth diaper sprayer I could find at the time!
+The price has dropped all the way to less than $6 at one point!

 Downside